alxhoff/Datalog-API/README.md

 + Clauses with bodies
 + Error checking on literal types
 + Check that all methods are implemented for all objects, both with and without structs.
-+ Lots more stuff I am to yet discover
++ Lots more stuff I am to yet to discover

 ## Objects
 The API revolves around a struct objects to enable a more logical way or representing datalog commands rather than the push and pop confusion found in the library.